-Entries close July 12, 2019.
+Entries close July 15, 2023.
 All poultry must be pre-registered and birds must have been owned and cared for by the exhibitor since June 1st as part of the Poultry Project.
+All Poultry are to be in place by Monday, July 31st between 1:00pm and 4:00pm.
 See Health Requirements.
 Limit of two entries per class, and no more than a total of 10 birds per member.
 Cloverbud exhibitors will receive participation ribbons for all entries.